mehedifahim/CSE470_Music_Streaming_Project/README.md

-# A php and mysql based music streaming project
+# A PHP and MySQL music streaming project